Skip to Content

 Visitation

 The decision to divorce is often one of the most difficult and emotionally stressful decisions a couple can face.
-When children are involved it can be even more complicated and emotionally charged.
-Although the interests of the child are of paramount importance when it comes to child custody and visitation, as a parent you have certain rights.
+When children are involved, it can be even more complicated and emotionally charged.
+Although the interests of the child are of paramount importance when it comes to child custody and visitation, as a parent, you have certain rights.
+Consulting with a visitation lawyer in Suffolk County can ensure those rights are protected.

 A few of these include: